Spaceglidemasta/Java-Sumo-Projekt-UAS/README.md

 _*To be implemented_

-By Luca De Simone, Joel Stark, Leon Chimentchik and David Cornelius.
+By Luca De Simone, Joel Stark and Leon Chimentchik.

 ## Features